MS-LUF/Posh-Certutil/Docs/ConfigSchema.md

 - **These names must match the CA database schema.** Common names: `RequestID`, `RequesterName`, `CommonName`, `NotBefore`, `NotAfter`, `SerialNumber`, `CertificateTemplate`, `Disposition`, `RevokedReason`, `RevokedEffectiveWhen`, `BinaryCertificate`.
 - Field names are case-sensitive and CA-version-dependent.
 Validate against your CAs using `certutil -schema` on the CA.
 - Adding or removing fields here changes what properties appear on output objects immediately — no module reload required.
-- Including `CertificateTemplate` also adds two derived properties, `CertificateTemplateOID` and `CertificateTemplateDisplayName`, split out by `ConvertFrom-CertutilCsv` (see `Docs/Architecture.md#output-object-contract`).
+- Including `CertificateTemplate` also adds two derived properties, `CertificateTemplateOID` and `CertificateTemplateDisplayName`, split out by `ConvertFrom-CertutilCsv.
 Omitting `CertificateTemplate` from `out` suppresses all three properties — there's no separate config knob for hiding just the derived ones.

 ### `syncState`